Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/annotated_entry.md

 2. What I like most about this app is that it is simple to use for the user and it is straight forward on the lifts that people can use for it.
 It make sense that the app would already have straight forward lifting schedules.
 It is straight to the point and they know how to program for the people that they want using the app.
+The app is also said to not have very many glitches in the coding, since the app is straight forward it runs smoothly and has less glitches.

 [Strong][3] This is a main source app overview talking about some features the strong app uses.
 They talk about some key features that their app has that some other tracking apps do not have.